What to See in Copenhagen City – 10 Top Attractions

 10. Copenhagen Opera House

 What to see in Copenhagen city – which attractions to prioritise?
-Maybe it is not your first time in Copenhagen, or maybe you just seek something slightly different from the ‘usual’ most popular sights in the Danish capital – although still with a wish to include a few of the most famous attractions.
-In that case you may find inspiration in this top 10 list of things to see and do in Copenhagen.
+Maybe it is not your first time in Copenhagen, or maybe you are seeking something slightly different from the ‘usual’ tourist attractions in the Danish capital – although still wanting to include a few of the most famous sights.
+In that case, you may find inspiration in this top 10 list of things to see and do in Copenhagen.

 The Little Mermaid statue is one of the top tourist attractions in Copenhagen | Photo: Travel In Culture

-As she sits there, she appears real tiny, but still tourists from the whole world flock to catch a glimpse of and make a selfie with the fabled Mermaid.
+As she sits there, she appears tiny, but still, tourists from the whole world flock to catch a glimpse of and take a selfie with the fabled Mermaid.

 She has nearly continuously sat at Langelinie since her creation.
 An exception was for the Expo 2010 in Shanghai.
 The statue was then moved from its location in Copenhagen to the Danish Pavilion at the Shanghai exhibition.

-What you should definitely also see in the city is Nyhavn – have a drink here at Copenhagen’s picturesque harbour which has really become the iconic image and symbol of Copenhagen.
+What you should also see in the city is Nyhavn – Have a drink here at Copenhagen’s picturesque harbour, which has become the iconic image and symbol of Copenhagen.

 Nyhavn | Photo: Travel In Culture

 Nyhavn is a gateway to the sea from central Copenhagen.
-Its history goes back to the 1600s when it was dug by Swedish prisoners.
-King Christian V then established a convenient, new harbour in the city, Nyhavn, in the years 1670 to 1675.
-Soon it was used by both fishermen and tradesmen for transporting goods to and from the city of Copenhagen.
+Its history goes back to the 1600s, dug by Swedish prisoners.
+King Christian V established from 1670 to 1675 a convenient, new harbour in the city, Nyhavn.
+Soon, it was used by both fishermen and tradesmen for transporting goods to and from the city of Copenhagen.

-The row of coloured townhouses, and their bars and restaurants, are popular among Danes and foreign visitors, and both the street and the canal seethe with life as soon as the sun appears on the sky.
+The row of coloured townhouses, bars, and restaurants are popular among Danes and foreign visitors, and both the street and the canal seethe with life as soon as the sun appears in the sky.

 Christianshavn | Photo: Travel In Culture

-The area was established in the 17th century by King Christian IV as part of the Copenhagen fortifications featuring 12 bastions.
+The area was established in the 17th century by King Christian IV as part of the Copenhagen fortifications with 12 bastions.

-Until some decades ago it was rather a working-class borough, but from the 1970s onwards it imperceptibly developed into a flourishing, bohemian area.
+Until some decades ago, it was a working-class borough, but from the 1970s onwards, it slowly developed into a flourishing, bohemian area.
 Today, it is one of the trendiest places you can live in within the city of Copenhagen, and it is extremely popular with all population groups, whether it is students, families or senior citizens.
-Christianshavn counts both a residential area located around the attractive Christianshavn Canal, as well as the alternative community Fristaden Christiania.
+Christianshavn includes a residential area around the attractive Christianshavn Canal and the alternative community Fristaden Christiania.

 Discover Thorvaldsen’s works.
 A gem of a museum in Copenhagen is Thorvaldsen’s Museum, a museum dedicated to the Danish sculptor Bertel Thorvaldsen (1770–1844).

-Inaugurated in 1848, the museum displays the artist’s proficient work throughout his life.
-It is a fascinating museum of Thorvandsen’s marble and plaster works, as well as models for cast bronze and marble statues.
-He worked within the neoclassical genre and spent a great part of his life in Rome.
+Inaugurated in 1848, the museum displays Thorvandsen’s proficient work throughout his life.
+It is a fascinating museum of the artist’s marble and plaster works and models for cast bronze and marble statues.
+He worked within the neoclassical genre and spent many years in Rome.

-In addition to his own sculptural works, the collection exhibits artworks and other artifacts from the ancient Greek, Roman and Egyptian cultures.
+In addition to his sculptural works, the collection exhibits artworks and other artefacts from the ancient Greek, Roman and Egyptian cultures.

 Explore modern architecture at Copenhagen’s waterfront.
-The Black Diamond, or in Danish Den Sorte Diamant, is an untraditional extension to the Royal Danish Library’s original building on the islet Slotsholmen – and definitely one of the unique Copenhagen attractions.
-The glazed black granite block was completed in 1999, and its name obviously refers to its appearance – resembling a black diamond.
-Designed by the Danish architects Schmidt Hammer Lassen, the waterfront structure has an absolutely central location at the harbour.
+The Black Diamond, or in Danish Den Sorte Diamant, is an untraditional extension to the Royal Danish Library’s original building on the islet Slotsholmen – and one of the unique Copenhagen attractions.
+The glazed black granite block was completed in 1999, and its name refers to its appearance – resembling a black diamond.
+Designed by the Danish architects Schmidt Hammer Lassen, the waterfront structure has a central location at the harbour.

 The Black Diamond | Photo: Travel In Culture